 Stamina, persistence and energy

 There is no escaping the fact that teaching is hard work.
-That doesn’t mean that it’s not enjoyable work – but, there is plenty of it and it is relentless.
-Great teachers do not work from 9 until 3, despite what some in the community may think.
-It has been suggested that the part of a teacher’s work that is interacting with their learners represents about half of their actual work.
+That doesn’t mean that it’s not enjoyable work, but there is plenty of it, and it is relentless.
+Great teachers do not work from 9 am until 3 pm, despite some community members’ thinking.
+It has been suggested that teachers interactions with students represent about half of the teachers’ actual workload.

 Persistence is needed to: